‘welcome to subirdia’ by john marzluff: birds that adapt to life with us

 Marzluff is a renowned ornithologist and urban ecologist, and professor of wildlife sciences at the University of Washington.
 “Welcome to Subirdia: Sharing Our Neighborhoods With Wrens, Robins, Woodpeckers and Other Wildlife,” from Yale University Press is his fifth book.
 In his research, he applies a behavioral approach to conservation issues and has particular expertise in crows, ravens, jays and their relatives, as well as birds of prey, and also in so-called pest species of birds.

 He joined me on my public-radio show and podcast to talk about birds that do, and don’t, do well with us, and why.
-Read along, and stream it using the player below, or at this link.
-It’s the October 26, 2015 edition of the program.
+Read along as you listen to the Oct.
+26, 2015 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my q&a with dr. john marzluff